-An employee's personal property, including but not limited to, packages, purses, backpacks, etc., may be inspected upon reasonable suspicion of unauthorized possession of Company property.
+An employee's personal property, including but not limited to, packages, purses, backpacks, etc., may be inspected upon reasonable suspicion of unauthorized possession of CompanyOrganization property or otherwise as allowed by law.

-NAHAC is not responsible for loss or damage to personal property.
+The CompanyOrganization is not responsible for loss or damage to personal property.
 Personal items such as purses, wallets or other valuable items should not be left in areas where theft might occur.
 This also applies to personal property left in vehicles parked on property.